anish000kumar/redux-box/readme.md

   sagas
 }

-//OPTIONAL: if you want to access this store using render props: export default createContainer(module)
+//OPTIONAL: if you want to access this module using render props in your components: export default createContainer(module)
 ```